ecepulse/software-competition/Networking-Security/README.md

 ### Level 3: Simplified Heartbleed Emulation

-Run the level3 binary (must be on a Linux EWS Machine) to start the local server.
+Run the level3 (COMING SOON) binary (must be on a Linux EWS Machine) to start the local server.
 The server ("localhost", 8080 for port) is vulnerable to a bug similar to Heartbleed.
 Create a program to exploit this vulnerability to get the private key.
 You can send a string in the format "<WORD>-<Length>" and expect a response.
 For example, you can send "HELLO-5", and you will get the following response: "HELLO", under normal circumstances.

 ### Level 4: Simple HTTP Server